The Emergence of Luxury Cannabis

-Given the lack of cannabis products designed specifically with women in mind, Edie Parker is not the only female-forward cannabis brand that has emerged.
-Her Highness is another such premium purveyor of cannabis couture that is bringing to market luxury cannabis and THC-infused self-care products inspired by and engineered by women.
+Given the lack of cannabis products designed specifically with women in mind, Edie Parker isn’t the only female-forward cannabis brand that has emerged.
+Her Highness is another such premium purveyor of cannabis couture that’s bringing to market luxury cannabis and THC-infused self-care products inspired by and engineered by women.

 Earlier this year, Seth Rogan and Evan Goldberg launched Houseplant, a purveyor of custom cannabis strains and artisan home goods and smoking accessories.
 Products in the latter collection, some handmade by Rogan himself, range in price from $250-$350.

-Beyond physical products, we are also seeing a rise in novel experiences designed for the premium consumer.
-From cannabis hotels and lounges to art galleries and spas, there is a multitude of cannabis hospitality concepts either underway or already in operation.
+Beyond physical products, we’re also seeing a rise in novel experiences designed for the premium consumer.
+From cannabis hotels and lounges to art galleries and spas, there’s a multitude of cannabis hospitality concepts either under way or already in operation.

 Humboldt Social and Papa & Barkley unveiled Papa & Barkley Social, a first-of-its-kind cannabis lounge, day spa, restaurant, and boutique, not coincidentally on the past 4/20.
 The concept introduces a new kind of cannabis indulgence, creating a space where locals and tourists alike can browse local swag, smoke high-quality cannabis, grab lunch and relax with a CBD facial.